SamHulme1/Project-4-online-store/README.md

 12. After doing so set the enviroment secret keys and public keys. in order to set up the webhook you will need to create a new webhook on Stripe, then setting the url on stirpe to the url of the project, be sure to include the /wh at the end of the link. set the stripe webhook key in the enviroment.

 To connect your newly cloned site to Heroku youll need to first
-1. set up an env.py file in the root, make sure to include this file in the gitignore file though
-2. Add the following to the env file:
-    - os.environ.setdefault("IP", "0.0.0.0")
-    - os.environ.setdefault("PORT", "5000")
-    - os.environ.setdefault("SECRET_KEY", "A key of your choice")
-    - os.environ.setdefault("MONGO_URI", "mongodbURIlink")
-    - os.environ.setdefault("MONGO_DBNAME", "your database name")
-3. use the command pip freeze requirements.txt to install create file to contains dependencies
-4. Create a Procfile by entering the command echo web: python app.py
+1. create a new database to host your project on elephantsql
+2. create a new app on heroku
+2. sign into heroku using the command heroku signin
+3. add a remote to the app in the command line by folling the steps defined of heroku,
-5. Use git add, commit and push to send your created files across to github
+5. Use git add, commit and push to send your created files across to github, then use heroku push master to push the files to heroku
-6. On Heroku create a new app then select deploy from GitHub, find your repository and then click connect
-7. In the created app go to settings and click on reveal config vars
+6. In the created app go to settings and click on reveal config vars
-8. Set these vars to be equal to the same values you added into your env file
-9. Create a new cluster in mongo db with 3 collections: users, ships and citizens
-10. Get you mongoDB collection string by clicking on connect your application, this is your MONGO_URI link
+6. Set the vars that are stored in the enviroment on the settings file in gitpod
-11. Back on Heroku click on deploy, automatic deploy and select your branch.
+8. Back on Heroku click on deploy, automatic deploy and select your branch.
 Enable automatic deployes
-12. If you see the message app deployed sucessfully well done!
+9. If you see the message app deployed sucessfully well done!
 You have deployed your site.

 ## Testing

 ### Testing User's Stories

+#### First Time User customer
-#### First Time User
+#### First Time User staff
+#### Returning User customer

-#### Returning User
+#### Returning User Staff